 This page contains essential information and tips related to your travel and stay in the Republic of Rwanda (or Repubulika y’u Rwanda).
-Please review it thoroughly and contact us if you have any questions.
+If you are looking for information about the conference venue and accommodation options, click here

 Entry Requirements